tlcheah2/stoic-quote-express-public-api/README.md

 # Stoicism Quote API Documentation

+This repository is rebuilt using different tech-stack for learning and experimental purposes.
+The [original repo](https://github.com/tlcheah2/stoic-quote-lambda-public-api) was mainly built with AWS Serverless Framework.

+However, I intend to explore the ECR, ECS and other DevOps practice with this simple Express App.

 ## Introduction
 This API generates stoicism quotes to help you live a better life using Stoicism wisdom.